UHardware/deverser/README.md

 ## Requirements

-A Windows 10 machine
+- A Windows 10 machine
+- Minimum 3GB of free disk space

-A jailbroken device with OpenSSH installed (Specific jailbreak doesn't matter, E.G checkra1n, Unc0ver, chimera, etc)
+- A jailbroken device with OpenSSH installed (Specific jailbreak doesn't matter, E.G checkra1n, Unc0ver, chimera, etc)

 ## Usage

 1. Run "(1) Install WSL"
+2. After restart, you have to wait for complete the WSL (Ubuntu) installation
-2. Run "(2) Set your password", press any key and type "passwd root", then set your password and exit.
+3. Run "(2) Set your password", press any key and type "passwd root", then set your password and exit.
-3. Run "(3) Run Deverser"
+4. Run "(3) Run Deverser"
-4. Follow what the script asks you to do (Mostly just entering your device's IP address and root password for SSH/SCP)
+5. Follow what the script asks you to do (Mostly just entering your device's IP address and root password for SSH/SCP)

 ## Credits
 Dariusz Szemerda (Me) - [@UHardware](https://twitter.com/UHardware_PL) - For porting to windows10